crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

 end
 ```

-When you configure `fibers: 100` in Solid Queue, that's not "unlimited fibers."
+When you configure `fibers: 100` with the patch, that's not "unlimited fibers."
 It's a semaphore capping concurrency at 100.
 You control the ceiling.

-## "Why not just use more threads?"
+## "Why not just configure more Solid Queue threads?"

-Every time I write about fibers, someone asks this.
-If 25 threads isn't enough, why not 200?
-Or 1,000?

-Three reasons.
+In plain Ruby, more threads can be reasonable.
+In Solid Queue thread mode, `threads: 200` means more than "allow 200 jobs to wait on I/O."

-**OS overhead scales badly.** [Samuel Williams' benchmarks][fiber-bench] show fibers allocate 20x faster (~3μs vs ~80μs), switch 10x faster (~0.1μs vs ~1.3μs), and achieve 15x higher throughput (~80,000 vs ~5,000 requests/second).
-The OS scheduler was designed for dozens of threads, not thousands.
+**Kernel threads are the expensive unit.** [Samuel Williams' benchmarks][fiber-bench] show fibers allocate 20x faster (~3μs vs ~80μs), switch 10x faster (~0.1μs vs ~1.3μs), and achieve 15x higher throughput (~80,000 vs ~5,000 requests/second).
+The OS can schedule thousands of threads, but scheduler entries, stack reservations, wakeups, and GVL coordination make that a poor default concurrency knob.

-**Each thread needs a database connection.** With Solid Queue, that's `threads + 2` connections per process.
-200 threads across 2 processes means 404 connections.
-PostgreSQL's default max is 100.

-**Threads are preempted even when idle.** An LLM streaming job spends 99% of its time waiting for tokens.
-The OS doesn't know that.
-It keeps switching to the thread, checking if it has work, switching away.
-Thousands of threads means thousands of pointless context switches.

-Fibers don't have any of these problems.
-They yield voluntarily, share database connections, and use 250x less memory.
+**Solid Queue currently enforces a database-pool guard.** Today it expects `threads + 2` database connections per process, so 200 threads across 2 processes won't boot unless the pool is at least 404.
+That guard may be conservative for I/O-heavy jobs; [there's an open issue][sq-736] about making it advisory or bypassable.
+But it is still a guard you hit today.

+**A blocked job still occupies its worker thread.** The OS can park an LLM streaming thread until the socket is ready, but in Solid Queue thread mode it still consumes one of the configured thread workers.
+If all 25 are streaming tokens, job 26 waits.

+Fibers make the Solid Queue limit mean "how many jobs may wait at once" instead of "how many kernel threads should exist."
+They still need limits, but the limit is no longer one kernel thread per waiting job.

 ## "Why not Ractors?"